GRAINS-Wheat futures fall on bigger-than-expected U.S. plantings, stocks

 "The most bullish number on there was global stocks for soybeans," said Craig Turner, senior ag broker at Daniels Trading.

-(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Sherry Jacob-Phillips, Kirsten Donovan and Paul Simao)
+(Reporting by Tom Polansek in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Additional reporting by Karl Plume and Christopher Walljasper in Chicogo; Editing by Paul Simao and Sandra Maler)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))